airadier/rancher-psp-webinar/README.md

   Warning  FailedCreate  4s (x14 over 45s)  replicaset-controller  Error creating: pods "privileged-deploy-7569b9969d-" is forbidden: unable to validate against any pod security policy: [spec.securityContext.hostNetwork: Invalid value: true: Host network is not allowed to be used spec.securityContext.hostPID: Invalid value: true: Host PID is not allowed to be used spec.containers[0].securityContext.privileged: Invalid value: true: Privileged containers are not allowed]
 ```

+The existing PSP (restricted) does not allow hostPID, hostNetwork or privileged.

-unless we explicitely allow.
-We will create a special serviceaccount "privileged-sa" and create a rolebinding for that account
+We will create a special service account "privileged-sa" and create a rolebinding for that account

 ```
+$ bat sa-privileged.yaml
+$ kubectl apply -f sa-privileged.yaml
-$ bat clusterrole-user-privileged.yaml
+$ bat deploy-privileged-with-sa.yaml
-$ kubectl create -f clusterrole-user-privileged.yaml
+$ kubectl apply -f deploy-privileged-with-sa.yaml
-$ bat rolebinding-privileged-role-bind-default-ns.yaml
+$ bat rolebinding-privileged.yaml
-$ kubectl create -f rolebinding-privileged-role-bind-default-ns.yaml
+$ kubectl apply -f rolebinding-privileged.yaml
 ```

 And now our deployment should work

+## Demo 04: Sysdig Secure